MonashMath/SCI1022/Unix-CLI.md

 ## 1.8.
 Conclusions and further references
 <a id="markdown-conclusions-and-further-references" name="conclusions-and-further-references"></a>

-We expect that, after completing this tutorial, you have acquired  fluency with the Unix command-line, and that you have grasped to a large extent the basic concepts underlying it.
+We expect that, after completing this tutorial, you have acquired a basic fluency with the Unix command-line, and that you have grasped to a large extent the underlying concepts.
 You might feel that the Unix command-line is something old, deprecated, cryptic, and prone to extinction, but nothing could be further from the truth.
 The reality is that the Unix shell is older than most of the people who use it.
 And not by chance.
 It has survived so long because it is one of the most productive task automation environments ever created.
 **People that master it are able to automate their work**.
 Graphical user interfaces may be better at the first, but the shell is still unbeaten at the second.

-As a general rule towards command-line excellence, we encourage you to continuously evaluate when working with the Unix command-line how much time a given task is taking.
-If you feel too much viscosity, i.e., that it is taking too much time because you repeat the same action over and over again, it is much probably because there are ways to automate the task, via, e.g., an smarter command or a suitable written shell script.
+As a general rule towards command-line excellence, we encourage you to continuously evaluate how much time a given task is taking when working with the Unix command-line.
+If you feel that it is taking too much time because you repeat the same action over and over again, there are probably ways to automate the task, via a smarter command or a suitable written shell script.
 This is what mastering the Unix command-line is mostly about.

-Of course, this tutorial is only the first step on a long journey towards command-line excellence and scientific coding proficiency.
+Of course, this tutorial is only the first step on a long journey towards command-line fluency and scientific coding proficiency.
 As you proceed on this journey, you will probably discover that learning computer technology is exciting and empowering, but it can also be **hard**.
-Acquiring maturity with computers can be compared to a large extent with *mathematical maturity*, which consists of the experience and general sophistication needed to understand and write mathematical proofs.
+Acquiring maturity with computers can be compared with *mathematical maturity*, which consists of the experience and general sophistication needed to understand and write mathematical proofs.
-These skills are hard to teach directly, so that you should always be ready to proactively exploit the opportunities given to you in order to improve your computer skills.
+These skills are hard to teach directly, so you should always be ready to proactively exploit the opportunities given to you in order to improve your computer skills.
 Over time, the cumulative effect will be that you will have the seemingly magical ability to drive computers towards doing whatever you want them to do.

-The Internet is plenty of excellent resources related to the Unix command-line that you can use in order to expand your current skills.
+The Internet has plenty of excellent resources related to the Unix command-line that you can use in order to expand your skills.
 Indeed this tutorial itself has borrowed many ideas from the excellent material available on the literature.
 A (by no means comprehensive) list of further references is the following:

 - [Learn enough command-line to be dangerous](https://www.learnenough.com/command-line-tutorial/basics) tutorial by [Michael Hart](https://www.michaelhartl.com/)